0xC0LD/cpp/README.md

-playwav        - play a wav file ss/screenshot  - take a screenshot and save it as a bitmap in %CD% sendrecv       - send/receive file to an IP port (both will connect - client side) sudo           - (admin cmd) a command prompt that asks for admin privileges on start utc/UTCtime    - print Unix epoch time int writemem       - write an int to a process' memory
+playwav        - play a wav file ss/screenshot  - take a screenshot and save it as a bitmap in %CD% sendrecv       - send/receive file to an IP port (both will connect - client side) str/strings    - find printable strings in a binary file sudo           - (admin cmd) a command prompt that asks for admin privileges on start utc/UTCtime    - print Unix epoch time int writemem       - write an int to a process' memory